-Vit D2 or ergocalciferol comes from Vit supplements, fortified food and some plant foods like mushrroms.
-Vit D_3 or cholecalciferol is synthesized and is found in animal foods like salmon, cod liver and egg yolk.
-It has been found that Vit D_3 more effective as compared to Vit D_2 for raising Vit D level in blood since the binding protein has a higher affinity towards Vit D3[11].
-Supplementation and fortification are considered as the most viable options to combat Vit D deficiency [49].
 Supplementation involves the use of high dose of Vit D formulations.
 Generally, Vit D3 is administered in the form of cholecalciferol, alfacalcidiol, and calcitriol as solo ingredient or in combination with calcium and other minerals or vitamins.
-Vit D supplements containing alfacalcidiol and calcitriol are generally available in the form of tablets and capsules while the formulations containing cholecalciferol in granules in sachets [38, 39].
+Vit D supplements containing alfacalcidiol and calcitriol are generally available in the form of tablets and capsules while the formulations containing cholecalciferol in granules in sachets [38,39].
 Cholecalciferol is the most favored form for prophylaxis and treatment of Vit D deficient states in not only India [38] but also worldwide [39].
 Currently, Vit D supplement intake is voluntary and its intake is the highest among infants, elderly adults and lowest among adolescents, children and young adults who are at high risk of its deficiency.
-Further, the distribution of Vit D intake among population is greatly skewed to a small number of high dose supplements which poses a high risk of excessive intake [38, 39].
+Further, the distribution of Vit D intake among population is greatly skewed to a small number of high dose supplements which poses a high risk of excessive intake [38,39].
 The procurement and purchase of Vit D normally requires quite an expensive pre-packaging, an efficient distribution system and a high level of consumer compliance (particularly if supplements are to be consumed on a long-term basis) [40].
-The shortage of supplies and poor compliance are constantly reported in usually adopted supplementation program, which result into main hurdles for success.
-Hence, in view of public health, food processors need to work on changing the shape of Vit D intake consumption pattern with the sustainable food based strategies; concequently filling the gap between current and recommended intakes without putting the general population at risk of habitual either excessive or difficient intake.
+The shortage of supplies and poor compliance are constantly reported in usually adopted supplementation program, which result into main hurdles in its success.
+Hence, in view of public health, food processors need to work on changing the shape of Vit D intake consumption pattern with the sustainable food based strategies; consequently filling the gap between current and recommended intakes without putting the general population at risk of habitual either excessive or difficient intake.
 As on today, several innovative methods have been reported for improving Vit D level in foods by fortification and biofortification.

-Biofortification relies on enhancing the levels of specific, limiting micronutrients in edible tissues of plant/animal by combining crop management, breeding, and genetic approaches [16].
-Studies have shown that Vit D2 level in fungi can be significantly enhanced by exposing them to UVB light [41, 42].
-Further, the stability of Vit D in these irraditated mushroom can be further improved via cold storage [43] the dried mushrooms are able to retain much of their Vit D content even after 2-6 years of cold storage [20].
-A significant increase in Vit D content in animal products (pigs, fish and hens) has also been reported [44, 47].
-Vit D3 rich meat and liver can be produced by feeding pigs with Vit D3 rich feed [16, 44].
-Likewise, Vit D content in fish can also be enhanced by feeding them Vit D3-rich feed [45] and hens which were fed on Vit D3 rich diet have shown to produce eggs with high content of Vit D [46, 47].
+Biofortification relies on enhancing the levels of specific or limiting micronutrients in edible tissues of plant/animal by combining crop management, breeding, and genetic approaches [16].
+Studies have shown that Vit $D_2$ level in fungi can be significantly enhanced by exposing them to UVB light [41,42].
+Further, the stability of Vit D in these irraditated mushroom can be further improved via cold storage [43].
+For example, the dried mushrooms are able to retain much of their Vit D content even after 2-6 years of cold storage [20].
+A significant increase in Vit D content in animal products (pigs, fish and hens) has also been reported [44,47].
+Vit $D_3$ rich meat and liver can be produced by feeding pigs with Vit $D_3$ rich feed [16,44].
+Likewise, Vit D content in fish can also be enhanced by feeding them Vit $D_3$ -rich feed [45] and hens which were fed on Vit $D_3$ rich diet have shown to produce eggs with high content of Vit D [46,47].